5 Inquiry

 The point of having a rule like this, a rule like Double-check your reasoning when a peer disagrees, is to prevent us falling into epistemic states that are local but not global equilibria.
 The states we’re worried about are ones where any small change will make the epistemic state worse, but large changes will make things better.
 Picturesquely, we’ve reached the top of a small hill when we want to climb a mountain.
 We should be somewhere higher, but any step will be downhill.
 It’s good to not get stuck in places like this, and nudges from friends are a way out.

 If we want to check whether we’re in such a bad situation, we want a test that is sensitive to whether we are.
 That is, we want a test that would say something different if we were in that situation to what it would say if we were doing well.
 (This is Melchior’s point about the aim of tests.)
-And just conducting the same inquiry we previously conducted will typically not be sensitive in this way.
+Just conducting the same inquiry we previously conducted will typically not be sensitive in this way.
 Or, more precisely, it will be sensitive to something like performance errors, but not competence errors.
 We need something more sensitive if the aim is to avoid getting stuck in local equilibria, and that requires setting aside the work we’ve previously done.

 One of the reasons that local equilibria can be sticky is that we know our way around them well.
 We know all the ways in which one part of the picture we have supports the other parts.
 We typically don’t know how to think about other pictures so clearly.
 We don’t know, don’t see, the ways in which other pictures might ‘hang together’ as well as ours does.
 We are inevitably going to be biased towards our own ways of thinking.
 So it’s worthwhile to try to level the playing field, by looking at how things would seem if we didn’t have our own distinctive way of thinking.